K8rly/GoVote/README.md

  - Elections used were unique compared to previous elections due to political climate

 ### Recommendation for Future Analysis

-Joining additional datasets from Cuyahoga County with our original datasets in order to use more features and increase predictability in machine learning model
+Joining additional datasets from Cuyahoga County with our original datasets in order to use more features and increase predictability in machine learning model.

-Obtain party data for general elections in order to predict outcomes and compare party affiliation changes
+Obtain party data for general elections in order to predict outcomes and compare party affiliation changes.

+Look at NOPRTY affiliation more closely and potentially determine which issues are important to these voters and how campaigns can be directed at this population.

 ### Anything the Team Would Have Done Differently

 Allow more time to clean and analyze.
-We found relevant information regarding the dataset throughout the process, and found that we could have saved time going back to continue cleaning and creating new tables/data frames based on nuances and inconsistencies found.
+We found relevant information regarding the dataset throughout the process, and found that we could have saved time going back to continue cleaning and creating new tables/data frames based on nuances and inconsistencies found later.

 ### Role Distribution